netscisci/netscisci.github.io/organizers.md

 <div class='orgWrapper'>
 <img src="https://ischool.illinois.edu/sites/default/files/styles/large_square/public/images/YuanxiFu.jpg?itok=pV359inZ" alt="Yuanxi Fu" width="150" />
 <div class='bioWrapper'>
 [Yuanxi Fu](https://yuanxifu.site/) is a PhD student in the **School of Information Sciences at the University of Illinois at Urbana-Champaign**.
 She received her MS in bioinformatics (2021) and PhD in chemistry (2015) from the University of Illinois at Urbana-Champaign and BS in chemistry from Nanjing University in China (2008).
-Her area of research is argumentation in science with an emphasis on theoretical and conceptual innovations.
+Her research interest include argumentation, Science of Science, AI for science, and social epistemology.
+The particular problem she studies now is unreliability propagation.
 </div>
 </div>